kathamer/MuchToolkit/README.md

 address             | Explore an address

-usdprice            | Get price in USD

-btcprice            | Get price in BTC
+price               | Price of doge in the currency of your choice

 rank                | Get rank